 So what will happen is the person you injured will get paid from their own insurance company.
 But after that settlement or verdict, the insurance company that pays the claim is going to come looking for you.
 Most insurance companies have entire law firms that focus on nothing but these subrogation claims.
-They are going to call you, mark up your credit, and maybe even sue you until you reach an agreement with them.
+They are going to call you and mark up your credit.
+They may sue you until you reach an agreement with them.
 They are generally not going to require that you pay them the entire amount.
 But they are going to want something and they are going to try to make you miserable until you do.

 Outside of paying them, there is no magic elixir to get them to stop.
-You might be a really nice person and it is unfortunate this is happening to you.
+You might be a nice person and, unfortunately, this is happening to you.
 But, ultimately, you did not have insurance, you hurt someone, and they are going to do their best to make you pay.

 If the case does not settle, you will, at least in Maryland, be named as a defendant.
 It would be smart to hire a lawyer (not us) to defend you, particularly if you have assets.
 But that is a steep investment and you have to balance the cost of hiring a lawyer versus your potential exposure.

 If you were injured but do not have medical insurance, your lawyers will likely be able to find you, doctors, who can help you get better and who do not demand money upfront for their services.
 It is always better to use your doctors.
 Or get a referral from your doctor.
 Why not use the doctor your lawyer suggests.
 Because insurance companies love to make a federal case out of the idea that you were referred for treatment by your attorney.